hussein-aitlahcen/cyclenet/README.md

 ## Introduction
 This project aim to port the Cycle.js pattern to .Net

+A basic implementation of the HttpDriver, TcpDriver and LogDriver are given.

 ## Contributions
 Feel free to fork and make PR, any help will be appreciated !

 ## Sample

-A basic implementation of the ApiDriver, DotNettyDriver and LogDriver are given in the [Sample](https://github.com/hussein-aitlahcen/cyclenet/tree/master/Cycle.Net.Sample) directory and here is an exemple of pure dataflow, fully functionnal, immutable and side-effects free (function **Flow**)
+ The [Sample](https://github.com/hussein-aitlahcen/cyclenet/tree/master/Cycle.Net.Sample) is an exemple of pure dataflow, fully functionnal, immutable and side-effects free (function **Flow**)

-This example retrieve data from three apis and accept tcp connections on port 5000 Echoing back any data received.
+This example retrieve data from three apis and accept tcp connections on port 5000, echoing back any data received.
 ```csharp
 using Driver = IObservable<IResponse>;
 using DriverMaker = Func<IObservable<IRequest>, IObservable<IResponse>>;